namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 5/24/24
+- Will focus on the bug board
+- 2753 is a bug on prod today

 ### 5/23/24
-- Will be working on the merge engine updates today
+- Continued working on 1729 in between the meetings

 ### 5/22/24
 - Continued working on 1729